Emergency - Chez Soie Dentisterie / Formerly Marcotte médecine dentaire

 It is quite common to lose a filling.
 This can happen quite suddenly.
 Avoid chewing on this tooth and avoid foods that are too cold or too hot.
 It is usually not necessary to recover the broken piece.
 Your dentist will be able to repair the tooth with a filling or crown in most cases.

-It is very common to have tooth sensitivity to exposure to cold.
+It is very common to have tooth sensitivity upon exposure to cold.
 The first line of defense is often the application of a sensitivity-treating toothpaste.
 It may be suggested to apply the toothpaste directly to the tooth in question and let the product act, avoiding rinsing the mouth.
 If this does not work, there are several other interventions that our team can take to help the sensitivity.

 Dre Mélisa Proulx, DMD